sinfin/folio/README.md

 ```bash
 $ rails generate folio:install
 ```
-which will copy bunch of things into your, hopefilly clean, app
+which will copy bunch of things into your, hopefully clean, app

 Then run migrations
 ```bash